QMCPACK/qmcpack/nexus/docs/user_guide/adding-supercomputer-machine.rst

 .. _adding-supercomputer-machine:

+.. currentmodule:: nexus.machines

 Adding a Supercomputer Machine
 ==============================

-This section describes how to add a permanent machine definition to ``machines.py``.
+This section describes how to add a permanent machine definition to :py:mod:`~nexus.machines`.
 These definitions are used by Nexus to generate job submission scripts, and subsequently to help submit and monitor jobs.
-Within Nexus, ``Supercomputer`` refers to any machine that uses a batch scheduler such at Slurm or PBS and not the size of the machine.
+Within Nexus, :py:class:`Supercomputer` refers to any machine that uses a batch scheduler such at Slurm or PBS and not the size of the machine.
 This could include even a small workstation where a batch scheduler is installed and used to schedule jobs overnight.
-If a new machine only requires common or default behaviors, the new machine definition will require minimal Python code due to the functionality provided by the ``Supercomputer`` base class.
+If a new machine only requires common or default behaviors, the new machine definition will require minimal Python code due to the functionality provided by the :py:class:`Supercomputer` base class.
 Runs on machines that do not have a batch scheduler should use one of the workstation machine definitions.

 We encourage submission of new permanent machine definitions to the Nexus repository on GitHub to reduce the need for ongoing local maintenance and to share them with other users.
-For a one-off local computational cluster, the same class and instantiation patterns can be used in``~/.nexus/local_machines.py``.
+For a one-off local computational cluster, the same class and instantiation patterns can be used in ``~/.nexus/local_machines.py``.

 In the following we describe a step-by-step process for adding a new machine.